-The Toro Company and its affiliate, Toro Warranty Company, pursuant to an agreement between them, jointly warrant your 1996 or newer Toro Commercial Product ("Product") purchased after January 1, 1997, to be free from defects in materials or workmanship for two years or 1500 operational hours, whichever occurs first.
+The Toro Company and its affiliate, Toro Warranty Company, pursuant to an agreement between them, jointly warrant your Toro Commercial Product ("Product") to be free from defects in materials or workmanship for two years or 1500 operational hours, whichever occurs first.
 Where a warrantable condition exists, we will repair the Product at no cost to you including diagnosis, labor, parts, and transportation.
 This warranty begins on the date the Product is delivered to the original retail purchaser.